 - Scrim is a cloth mat that sometimes lays at either end of the rinks, where the mat or head is.
 It is used to protect the green.

-- Ham tournaments are tournaments happen just before Christmas and the prize is a ham.
+- Ham tournaments are tournaments which take place just before Christmas and the prize is a ham.

 - Extended tournaments are tournaments happen over a long weekend, or are of 3 or more days in length.